 Aesthetica Short Film Festival

 Exploring new and innovative short-form cinema, the Aesthetica Short Film Festival has gone from strength to strength over recent years.
-Curated by York-based arts magazine Aesthetica, the festival is spread across multiple locations across the city and has an extensive programme (last year 400 short films were screened).
+Curated by York-based arts magazine Aesthetica, the festival is spread across multiple locations in the city and has an extensive programme of 300 films, as well as over 30 industry sessions and networking events.

 Jorvik Viking Festival